pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-Now we need to add code to this script which adds one to the score-keeper's `score` variable.
-In Scratch you might say
+Now we need to add code to this script which adds one to the score-keeper’s `score` variable.
+In Scratch you would say

 ``` scratch
 change [score v] by (1)
 ```

-Use the blue help sidebar (?) to find the Python code which does the same job.
+Use the blue help bar to expand the help panel, and find the Python code which does the same job.

 {{< learner-task >}}

-Add a line of code to the new script which increases the score-keeper's `score` variable by one.
+Add a line of code to the new script which increases the score-keeper’s `score` variable by one.

+{{< learner-task-help >}}

+In the help panel, look in the “Working with variables” section.

 {{< learner-task-help >}}